CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

                                └────────┴────────┴────────┘                 └────────┴────────┴────────┘
 ```

-# Navigation/Vimmish (NAV)
+## Navigation/Vimmish (NAV)

-Vimmish navigation and operations.
+Navigation and operations in a vimmish layout.

 - SwMouse: Switchboard to the Mouse layer.
-This will toggle on the Mouse layer and
-    deactivate it when the NAV layer is deactivated.
-- ⇈⇊ : Double tap for document home, tap for document end
+- ⇈⇊ (ggG): Double tap for document home, tap for document end

 ```
   ┌────────┬────────┬────────┬────────┬────────┬────────┐                          ┌────────┬────────┬────────┬────────┬────────┬────────┐